 Narrow your topic

-Depending upon the subject and required length of a research assignment, be careful not to choose a topic that is too broad in scope.
+Depending upon the subject and the required length of a research assignment, be careful not to choose a topic that is too broad in scope.
 Focus on a particular event, time, person or group, and/or place.
-Some common ways to limit a topic are: geographical area, culture, time frame, discipline, population group.
+Some common ways to limit a topic are geographical area, culture, time frame, discipline, and population group.

 5. Formulate a thesis statement

 Research is important both in scientific and nonscientific fields.
-In our life new problems, events, phenomena and processes occur every day.
+In our life, new problems, events, phenomena, and processes occur every day.
 Practically, implementable solutions and suggestions are required for tackling new problems that arise.
-Scientists have to undertake research on them and find their causes, solutions, explanations and applications.
+Scientists have to undertake research on them and find their causes, solutions, explanations, and applications.
 Finally, be clear about what topic you are researching.
-It is true that a topic needs to be adjusted as the information is gathered, but you should always know what topic you are searching.
+It is true that a topic needs to be adjusted as the information is gathered, but you should always know what topic you are searching for.
 Not having a clear idea of what you’re looking for is dangerous because you are likely to get off track and waste time you can’t afford.